top of page

 I quickly became his power of attorney.
 I was just 22.
 And with this power came great responsibility… and information I wasn’t privy to.
 I had been lied to since the beginning of our relationship for years, lies that would eventually impact my life.
 I found this all while tubes were assisting him to live.

 He eventually recovered, but I had spiraled in an unhealthy way.
-I helped save the life of someone who didn’t give a shit about mine.
+I helped save someone's life who didn’t give a shit about mine.
 And in hindsight, I was in an abusive relationship I didn’t know I was in.
-I understood my mom a little bit more now.
+I understood my mom a little bit more nowIt defined my time in Houston.

-The two years in Houston were just as bad as my mother's abandonment.
+Those two years were just as bad as my mother's abandonment.
 I had to leave.

 I helped save the life of someone that didn’t give a shit about mine.
 And in hindsight, I was in an abusive relationship I didn’t know I was in.

-I applied and ran back home to where I felt comfortable.
+I applied and ran back home to San Antonio where I felt comfortable.
 I landed at Judson High School.

 Again, the world has its ways, doesn't it?